-Historian Jameson Doig listed “three enduring guidelines that have been crucial to ensuring the Port Authority’s continued political and economic vitality”1 By widening the George Washington Bridge paths, they abide all three.
-They are:
+Historian Jameson Doig listed “three enduring guidelines that have been crucial to ensuring the Port Authority’s continued political and economic vitality”1 By widening the GWB paths, the PA abides all three.

-#1 – To develop a portfolio of “urgently needed” projects.2
+#1 – Develop a portfolio of “urgently needed” projects.2

 In this instance the urgency is climate change and the need to spur the growth of sustainable transportation across the region.